LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-04-28-normalising-flows.md

 ---

-This is currently a stand-a-lone post to mostly teach myself how to rigorously talk about Normalising flows within the context of variational inference.
+This is currently a standalone post mainly teach myself how to rigorously talk about Normalising flows within the context of variational inference.
-I am not very experienced with it in real world settings (as of 07/04/2025 as least), so just keep that in mind if you are reading this.
+I am not very experienced with it in real world settings (as of 28/04/2025 as least), so just keep that in mind if you are reading this.
-Later on I may create a new post that slots nicely into my series of introductory posts.
+Later, I may create a new post that integrates into my series of introductory posts.

-And here are the resources that I will be using as references to this post.
+Here are the resources I am using as references for this post.
 Go to any of these if you need more information or don't mesh well with the way I'm discussing this topic.

 - [Variational Inference with Normalizing Flows](https://arxiv.org/abs/1505.05770) - Rezende, 2015
-    - I meshed the best with this reference for general variational inference.
+    - I connected best with this reference for general variational inference.
 Highly recommend to give it a read
 - [Normalizing Flows: An Introduction and Review of Current Methods](https://arxiv.org/abs/1908.09257v4) - Kobyzev, 2020
     - Specifically for normalizing flows.
-I found it a tad confusing due to switching between variable names quite often but the core ideas were pretty clear and well communicated in my opinion.
+I found it a tad confusing due to frequent switching between variable names quite often but the core ideas were pretty clear and well communicated in my opinion.
 - ["Normalizing Flows" by Didrik Nielsen](https://youtu.be/bu9WZ0RFG0U) - [Probabilistic AI School](https://www.youtube.com/@probabilisticai)
 - ["Density estimation using Real NVP"](https://arxiv.org/abs/1605.08803) - Dinh, 2016
 - ["Masked Autoregressive Flow for Density Estimation"](https://arxiv.org/abs/1705.07057) - Papamakarios, 2018